mooroon/NetworkingA13/Firewall Intro.md

 # Firewalls

-This recipe will help configure a  network that includes a firewall Keep in mind that the images may not show correct IP addresses and subnet masks, follow instructions in the packet tracer files or what is written in this file.
+This lesson will help you to configure a network that includes a firewall Keep in mind that the images may not show correct IP addresses and subnet masks, follow instructions in the packet tracer files or what is written in this file.

 ## Topics covered